sader1992/sader_files_verifier/README.md

 ## DO NOT ADD THE PROGRAM IT SELF TO THE information FILE!!!

 this to do list i may or may not do it , however you are free to do it your self!

+after building i suggest you encrypt your exe.

 # TODO: